Revised: Monday April 11 2011

 - Some days your baby may seem hungrier and may want more food than you offer.
 Offer her more food on these days.

-- Force food into your baby's mouth.
+- Forcing food into your baby's mouth.

 You and your baby's responsibilities: